EverittGill/JS-Quiz-App/README.md

 - I was motivated to make this from a desire to expand my understanding of DOM manipulation and JavaScript.
 - I built this project to fulfill my desire of expanding my understanding of DOM manipulation and JavaScript
 - From developing this app I learned that I don't want to do this with my life and that I'm awful at writing code.
-I learned that taking Xanax again after spending two years coming off of it is better than having another panic attack.
-I learned that writing code makes me extremely anxious and can cause me to have a panic attack I learned basically nothing about writing code from the 41 hours in counting and three hours of tutoring I put into this project.
+I learned that taking Xanax again after spending two years coming off of it is better than having another panic attack from doing this.
+I learned that writing code makes me extremely anxious and can cause me to have a panic attack.
+- I learned about a hand full of JS functions

 ## Installation